learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 This is an admittedly contrived example, but it goes to show that we can't just put everything in a variable and hope to remember what order things should go in.
 It also shows that sometimes it would be helpful to be able to group like items together.

 In JavaScript, we can group like items in an object (well, everything in JavaScript is an object — but more on that some other time) called an _array_.
-And array is an ordered list of items (called "elements" of the array) separated by commas.
+An array is an ordered list of items (called "elements" of the array) separated by commas.

 Arrays look like this: `[1, 2, 3]`.